 Managerial practice is as diverse as the business world itself.
 Some managers choose to specialize in one of the functional areas of business such as marketing, finance, human resources, and manufacturing.
 Some managers are staff specialists who prepare information for colleagues to act upon; others are line managers who implement decisions and supervise the actions that result from those decisions.
 Senior managers, however, most often work from a more generalized point of view.
-Management majors in the School of Business have the opportunity to consider all of these managerial modes before embarking on their careers.
+Management majors in the Robert B. Willumstad School of Business have the opportunity to consider all of these managerial modes before embarking on their careers.

-The management major leads to the B.B.A. by successfully completing 121 credits of course work, consisting of 67 credits of General Education requirements and liberal arts, 30 credits of pre-core, business core and capstone course requirements, 18 credits of advanced business courses and business electives, and 6 credits of free electives.
+The management major leads to the B.B.A. by successfully completing 121 credits of course work, consisting of 41 credits of General Education requirements and liberal arts electives, 26 credits of liberal arts required, 30 credits of pre-core, business core and capstone course requirements, 18 credits of advanced business courses and business electives, and 6 credits of free electives.